compufox/emacs-icons/README.md

 This repo contains replacement icons for the Emacs text editor that I have created.

-They come to me in a feverdream, and is now your waking nightmare.
+They come to me in a feverdream, and are now your waking nightmare.

 Enjoy!